March 26th is National Spinach Day, and you know what that means: Eat some spinach to celebrate!

 Prep time is 10 minutes, and cook time is 10 minutes.

 Ingredients For 4 Servings

 *Brush the exposed avocado with olive oil or cover tightly with plastic wrap to prevent oxidation (browning).
 As with all fruits and vegetables, wash the avocado before cutting.

-1. COMBINE the olive oil, vinegar, mustard and sugar in a small jar with a tight-fitting lid, with salt and pepper to taste.
+1. COMBINE the olive oil, vinegar, mustard, and sugar in a small jar with a tight-fitting lid, with salt and pepper to taste.
 Cover tightly and shake vigorously to blend.
-Taste and adjust the seasonings; set aside.
+Taste and adjust the seasonings; set it aside.

 4. CAREFULLY TURN the salmon and cook until the fillets are almost opaque throughout, but still very moist—or an instant-read thermometer inserted in the center registers 125°F to 130°F—about 4 minutes.
 Transfer to a warm plate and set aside while you toss the salad.